 Wendy Craig blames her sea glass hunting addiction (not curable, by the way) on her two Chesapeake Bay Retrievers who swim in the ocean all year round.
 Her 2nd Time Glass Sea Glass Jewelry Designs are classic, simple but elegant, and are suitable for blue jeans or a night at the opera.
 Wendy maintains an eBay store and an Etsy store online and is most known as the lady who can make your special order just the way you pictured it and at an affordable price.
 She is proud to be a member of the North American Sea Glass Association helping to preserve the integrity of genuine sea glass for future family heirlooms.
 Wendy lives in the heart of the woods near Hackettstown, NJ.

-I have been collecting sea glass since I was a little girl and making jewelry since 2006.
-Most of my sea glass is found along the Massachusetts North Shore.
-What I cannot find I purchase from reputable collectors.
-The only alteration made to the glass is when I drill a hole through it.
+Amy has been collecting sea glass since I was a little girl and making jewelry since 2006.
+Most of her sea glass is found along the Massachusetts North Shore.
+The only alteration made to the glass is when she drills a hole through it.
 Each piece of jewelry is made with sterling silver wire and findings.
 Some designs also have pearls and Swarovski crystals.
 Amyables Sea Glass Jewelry is designed and made by Amy Kostecki.

-Hello, and welcome to Beach Baubles™!
-I’m always busy in my beach bungalow home studio, creating tidal treasures for beach lovers to enjoy!
-These treasures are made from genuine sea glass, also known as beach glass or Mermaid’s Tears, seashells, sea pottery/china shards, and beach stones.
-Among the products I create are: accessories such as key-chains, and hairpins; jewelry such as earrings, necklaces, chokers, bracelets and anklets; home decor items such as ceiling fan/light pulls, wine glass charms, sun-catchers, wind chimes, and ornaments.
+Beach Baubles™ treasures are made from genuine sea glass, also known as beach glass or Mermaid’s Tears, seashells, sea pottery/china shards, and beach stones.
+Marianna Bellantoni is always busy in her beach bungalow home studio, creating tidal treasures for beach lovers to enjoy!
+She creates accessories such as key-chains, and hairpins; jewelry such as earrings, necklaces, chokers, bracelets and anklets; home decor items such as ceiling fan/light pulls, wine glass charms, sun-catchers, wind chimes, and ornaments.

 Beach Glass Bingo was established in 2000 by Gene Allen and Rex Nockengust.
 Actors and singers most of their lives, they have always been avid collectors of beach glass.
 It was while the two were living in Hawaii that they mastered the technique for drilling glass and began making jewelry out of these “gems.” with their move to San Diego, what began as a hobby has turned into a full-time occupation for both Gene and Rex.

 We have collected Sea Glass for over 40 years while living in several countries and on both the east and west coast of the United States.
-Our art is one of a kind, with the glass used as its found.
+Coastal Creations by Heidi & Ted Blake art is one of a kind, with the glass used as its found.
 Our windows have more then 1500 pieces on average.
 Additionally we created jewelry, clocks, lamps shadowboxes and much more.
 You may reach us by phone at 757-696-0340 or email: Heidiej_517@yahoo.com

 Capt.
 J.H.
 (Cass) Forrington spent 27 years at sea, visiting over 50 countries on every coast of every continent except Antarctica.
 He has visited the Amazon Indians, has sailed up the Congo River and has been 600 miles from the North Pole.
 He now spends his retirement combing the magnificent “Glass Beaches” of Fort Bragg, California, the highest concentration of sea glass in the world, for rare and precious sea gems from which to craft his jewelry and create displays for his Sea Glass Museum.